not-na/cardgame/docs/protospec/packets/game_dk/packet_game_dk_card_intent.rst

 the card.
 Subsequently, the server will sned a :cg:packet:`game.dk.card.transfer` packet to all clients.
 This packet is only available for the game :term:`Doppelkopf`\ .

-In case of an *Armut*\ , this packet will be used to choose the cards that should be exchanged.
+In case of a *poverty*\ , this packet will be used to choose the cards that should be exchanged.
 Otherwise, it's used to play a card over the course of the game.

 .. seealso::